mdejesus23/melnerdz-website/src/data/blogs/2025/02/a-day-of-repentance-and-renewal/index.md

 ## A Time for Reflection and Renewal

-Ash Wednesday marks the beginning of Lent, a 40-day period of fasting, prayer, and almsgiving leading up to Easter Sunday.
-This sacred time mirrors Jesus' 40-day fast and His temptation in the desert, calling us to spiritual renewal and deeper faith.

 Ash Wednesday derives its name from the practice of placing ashes on the foreheads of the faithful in the shape of a cross.
 These ashes symbolize penance, humility, and a reminder of our mortality—echoing the biblical phrase:

 > _Remember that you are dust, and to dust you shall return._ (Genesis 3:19)